Featured

 October 9, 2025 • jed

-Update 11/1/25: The updated model (experience-3) continues to predict reversal, with roughly the same probability (70 percent).
-Vote ordering remains roughly the same, with possible dissents from a conservative bloc....
+Update 1/14/26: Final experience-5 prediction below. experience-5 predictions Update 11/1/25: The updated model (experience-3) continues to predict reversal, with roughly the same probability (70 percent).
+Vote ordering remains roughly the...

 Docket Report: Berk v.
 Choy